bomu-bomu/dev-practice-hook/README.md

         args: ['main']
 ```
 ### Argument
-The only one argument is branch name which should be your main development branch.
+The sole argument is branch name which should be your main development branch.
 _Default_: `dev`
 For example:
 - if your development branch is `main`, use
 ```yaml
   args: ['main']
 ```